 In the early 1900s, there were reports of miso being brought, produced, and consumed in the US.
 From there, the consumption of miso spread like wildfire.

 You may be surprised to find out that there are eight different types of miso paste available.
-A few of the most common types of miso are white miso paste, red miso, and yellow miso.
-When looking to purchase this paste at the store, you’re most likely to encounter white miso.
+A few of the most common types of miso are white miso paste, red miso paste, and yellow miso paste.
+When looking to purchase this paste at the store, you’re most likely to encounter white miso paste.

 The differences between these common varieties of miso paste range from the production location to the length of aging; this affects the taste.
 White miso, aka Shiro miso, comes from Kyoto, Japan, and provides a sweet and subtle taste, while red miso has a strong, salty flavor due to the longer fermentation process.